 Gather a Planning Committee and Create a Solid Budget

-By recruiting a strong fundraising committee from the get-go, your fundraiser will benefit greatly.
-Just remember not to overstretch yourself when setting your fundraising goals and be realistic when planning your budget and overhead costs.
+Your fundraiser will benefit greatly by recruiting a strong fundraising committee from the get-go.
+Remember not to overstretch yourself when setting your fundraising goals and be realistic when planning your budget and overhead costs.

 What Do Your Attendees Expect to Get Out of the Event?

 No matter what type of fundraiser you’re organizing, they all have one thing in common when planning your finances.
 You will need to examine your target audience’s perception of value.
 This is crucial to understand as it determines the direction you choose to go in and the size of your fundraising budget.
 Decide whether your potential registrants see value in being entertained, playing a part in helping a particular cause, or enjoying the feeling of belonging to a community.
 Offer fair but competitive pricing, as it’s important to be on the same pricing level as other similar events.

 Technology can be expensive, but if your organization knows what works best, it’ll be worth what you’re paying for.
 Make sure you meet your target audience’s virtual expectations when choosing the right platform.
 Here are a few factors to examine when making these important tech choices.